Health & Safety

-What kind of mental health support will be available during the Fall 2020 quarter?
+What kind of mental health support will be available?

 At Western, emotional support is not limited to the Counseling Center.
 Prevention & Wellness Services, LGBTQ+ Western, Disability Access Center, and the Veteran Services Office, among others, will continue to offer support virtually.
 The Counseling Center will be offering multiple online workshops, groups, and consultations.
 Telementalhealth sessions may be pursued for in-state students.
 Check each office’s websites for the most up-to-date information.

-What can I do to take care of my mental health during the Fall 2020 quarter?
+What can I do to take care of my mental health?

 Finding ways to stay connected, hopeful, and engaged are essential!
+Virtual care packages offer lots of ways to keep taking care of yourself.
 The Counseling Center lists some ideas for achieving mental health and other resources.

-What if I have more general questions about fall housing?
+What if I have more general questions about housing?

 Please visit the Housing and Dining FAQs for answers to more questions such as move-in procedures and dining procedures.